awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/what-is-this-service.md

 # What Is Amazon Kinesis Data Firehose?<a name="what-is-this-service"></a>

 Amazon Kinesis Data Firehose is a fully managed service for delivering real\-time [streaming data](http://aws.amazon.com/streaming-data/) to destinations such as Amazon Simple Storage Service \(Amazon S3\), Amazon Redshift, Amazon Elasticsearch Service \(Amazon ES\), and Splunk\.
-Kinesis Data Firehose is part of the Kinesis streaming data platform, along with [Kinesis Streams](http://docs.aws.amazon.com/kinesis/latest/dev/) and [Amazon Kinesis Data Analytics](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/)\.
+Kinesis Data Firehose is part of the Kinesis streaming data platform, along with [Kinesis Data Streams](http://docs.aws.amazon.com/kinesis/latest/dev/), [Kinesis Video Streams](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/), and [Amazon Kinesis Data Analytics](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/)\.
 With Kinesis Data Firehose, you don't need to write applications or manage resources\.
 You configure your data producers to send data to Kinesis Data Firehose, and it automatically delivers the data to the destination that you specified\.
 You can also configure Kinesis Data Firehose to transform your data before delivering it\.

-For more information about AWS big data solutions, see [Big Data](http://aws.amazon.com/big-data/)\.
+For more information about AWS big data solutions, see [Big Data on AWS](http://aws.amazon.com/big-data/)\.
 For more information about AWS streaming data solutions, see [What is Streaming Data?](http://aws.amazon.com/streaming-data/)

 ## Key Concepts<a name="key-concepts"></a>

-As you get started with Kinesis Data Firehose, you'll benefit from understanding the following concepts:
+As you get started with Kinesis Data Firehose, you can benefit from understanding the following concepts:

-**Kinesis data delivery stream**
+**Kinesis Data Firehose delivery stream**
 The underlying entity of Kinesis Data Firehose\.
-You use Kinesis Data Firehose by creating a Kinesis data delivery stream and then sending data to it\.
-For more information, see [Creating an Amazon Kinesis Data Firehose Delivery Stream](basic-create.md) and [Sending Data to an Amazon Kinesis Firehose Delivery Stream](basic-write.md)\.
+You use Kinesis Data Firehose by creating a Kinesis Data Firehose delivery stream and then sending data to it\.
+For more information, see [Creating an Amazon Kinesis Data Firehose Delivery Stream](basic-create.md) and [Sending Data to an Amazon Kinesis Data Firehose Delivery Stream](basic-write.md)\.

 **record**
-The data of interest that your data producer sends to a Kinesis data delivery stream\.
+The data of interest that your data producer sends to a Kinesis Data Firehose delivery stream\.
 A record can be as large as 1,000 KB\.

 **data producer**
-Producers send records to Kinesis data delivery streams\.
-For example, a web server that sends log data to a Kinesis data delivery stream is a data producer\.
-You can also configure your Kinesis data delivery stream to automatically read data from an existing Kinesis stream, and load it into destinations\.
-For more information, see [Sending Data to an Amazon Kinesis Firehose Delivery Stream](basic-write.md)\.
+Producers send records to Kinesis Data Firehose delivery streams\.
+For example, a web server that sends log data to a delivery stream is a data producer\.
+You can also configure your Kinesis Data Firehose delivery stream to automatically read data from an existing Kinesis data stream, and load it into destinations\.
+For more information, see [Sending Data to an Amazon Kinesis Data Firehose Delivery Stream](basic-write.md)\.

 **buffer size and buffer interval**
 Kinesis Data Firehose buffers incoming streaming data to a certain size or for a certain period of time before delivering it to destinations\.
 Buffer Size is in MBs and Buffer Interval is in seconds\.